weijima/gender-gap-chess/app/documentation.md

 * **Metric** -- What aspect of the rating difference between genders to display in the plot, for each federation.
 The difference is always calculated as the statistic for men minus the same statistic for women.
 The options are:
   - Overall mean gap, for showing the difference between the mean ratings;
+  - Overall median gap, for showing the difference between the median ratings;
   - Top 10 gap, for showing the difference between the mean ratings of the top 10 players of each gender;
   - Top 1 gap, for showing the difference between the top-rated man and woman;
   - Standard deviation, for showing the difference between the rating standard deviations.
 (Note that if this option is chosen, then it makes no sense to make any corrections to ratings.
 Therefore the **Correction to ratings** option, described below, is shaded out.)